-In order to cater for these exceptions the following process has been implemented:
+In order to cater for these hosting requests the following process has been implemented:

-- The originator of the web exception request needs to document the rationale for the exception in the online website (non T4), domain, URL or hosting space form on ASK.
-By completing this form the Web Officer for the Faculty or organisational unit will be asked to approve it.
+- The originator of the request needs to document the rationale in the online website (non T4), domain, URL or hosting space form on ASK.
+By completing this form the Web Officer for the Faculty (FWO) or organisational unit will be asked to approve it.

-- If approved by the Faculty Web Officer, the exception request will be submitted to the Change Management team in ICT to process the application.
-If additional information is required this will be requested from the Faculty Web Officers.
-A Marval task will be created to track the various jobs associated with this exception and the customer will be informed (via the Marval system) on progress with the exception.
+- If approved by the Faculty Web Officer, the exception request will be submitted to the relevant team in ICT to process the application.
+If additional information is required this will be requested from the Faculty Web Officers or ICT.
+The requester will be notified of progress.

-Note: Because technologies change, the rationales for exceptions will also change over time.
-Therefore all exceptions will be granted with a review period of a maximum of 12 months to decide whether the requirement still stands.
+Note: Because technologies change, the rationales for non-standard hosting will also change over time.
+Therefore there will be a review period for each request to decide whether the requirement still stands.
 This includes the use of shorter or vanity URLs.